gnramsay/trekpedia/README.md

 ## Produced Files

-A current version of the derived data is available in the [output](output) directory, valid as of June 2022.
+A current version of the derived data is available in the [output](output) directory, valid as of 3rd September 2023.

 This directory contains the following GENERATED files: